patrickgeorge1/Scala-Play-CRUD/README.md

 ## filtering with Actions / Middlewares

-Created base action "FilterableAction" (Regular Action + map) and "Filters" that can be applied to it
+Created action builder "FilterAction" that transform (Request => Request + hashMap) and "Filters" that can be applied to it

 Go and see FilteredController

+## testing

+Created test/services/UserServiceSpecTest where I mocked userRepository and instructed the mock how to return when is called